redezvous2004/ensemble-learning-model-for-apt-detection/README.md

 - **Data source**: [Stratosphere Laboratory datasets ](https://www.stratosphereips.org/datasets-malware)
 - **Tool:** [CICFlowMeter](https://github.com/ahlashkari/CICFlowMeter)

 You can see some samples about dataset in "sample" folder.
+There are about 1000 sample.

 ## Model Overview
 The following models are implemented: